-This article will instruct you on how to set up a video wall with ScreenCloud by using a 3 display setup powered by an Intel, for example, an Intel NUC Mini PC.
+This article will instruct you on how to set up a 2 or 3 display video wall with ScreenCloud by using the help of Windows powered Intel NUC Mini PCs.

 We’ll then continue further with our recommendations for devices you can use for Video Wall setups of 2, to 4, and up to 24 screens or more.

 Hardware in video: Intel NUC8CCHKR

 Now let's first answer the question of why you might want to set up your digital signage in a video wall configuration.
 And these are the two main reasons;

 First, perhaps you just want a bigger screen real estate.
 Sometimes one display is just not big enough and we can understand that.
 This might be to garner more attention, to allow a bigger audience to interact with the screen, or to allow more room for content displays such as text, presentations or diagrams.

 Secondly, you might want to show more than one instance of an app on different displays powered by the same media player.
 Even though multiple screens make up the display, content can still be used either separately across each monitor, allowing you create different layouts and constantly diversify your content.

 Before we continue, we’d like to first explain ScreenCloud's compatibility with multiple displays;